Fekhreddine23/free-genai-bootcamp-2025/genai-architecting/sentence-constructor/claude/prompt.md

 - Talk about the vocabulary but try to leave out the japanese word because the student can refere to the vocabulary table.
 - Reference the <file>considerations.examples.xml</file> for good considerations examples.

+### LAst Checks

+- Make sure you read all the examples files tell me that you have.
+- Make sure you read the sentence structure examples file.
+- Make sure you check how many columns there are in the vocab table.

 ### Student input

 Des ours à la porte, avez-vous laissé les poubelles dehors ?